iamkanishka/Angular-LIbrary/README.md

 # AngularLibrary
 A Angular Application with StaffEmployee Library

-This Angular Application consist following features
+This Repo's following features
+1. Creation of a Angular Library(StaffEmployees  - Which Returns the list of Staff Employees from API)

+What i learnt
-1. Creating a Angular Library(StaffEmployees  - Which Returns the list of Staff Employees from API)
+1. Creation of a Angular Library(StaffEmployees  - Which Returns the list of Staff Employees from API)
 2. Deploying Created Library to the NPM registry

 Please Follow These Steps for Developing the Angular Library